Yash-YT-tech/yash-learns-fullstack/Day 4 Highlights.md

 This project gave me hands-on practice with **HTML basics, attributes, and VS Code productivity hacks**.
 It felt exciting to actually make something useful where I can manage and access bookmarks directly in my own web page 🌐✨.
 It was very cool & don't thought that i would make my first website on the day 4 th .
 That's the Spiker for Me !

+## 🗂 Project Files
+Click to view the files directly:
+- `bookmatkmanager.html`
+- `style1.css`